glowingjade/obsidian-smart-composer/README.md

 Everytime we ask ChatGPT, we need to put so much context information for each query.
 Why spend time putting background infos that are already in your vault?

-**Smart Composer is a Obsidian plugin that helps you write efficiently with AI by easily referencing your vault content.** Inspired by Cursor AI and ChatGPT Canvas, this plugin unifies your note-taking and content creation process within Obsidian.
+**Smart Composer is an Obsidian plugin that helps you write efficiently with AI by easily referencing your vault content.** Inspired by Cursor AI and ChatGPT Canvas, this plugin unifies your note-taking and content creation process within Obsidian.

 ## Features